Connecting Personal Computers @ Lehigh

 In addition students are encouraged to familiarize themselves with the main services offered by LTS - "12 Essential LTS Services Every Student Should Know".

-If, during the school year, a student has a computer problem or question, assistance is available from the STAR Services Program.
-To obtain assistance a student simply needs to request help using the online request form on the STAR Web site, or visit the STAR Desk in room 181 of the Computing Center.
+If, during the school year, a student has a computer problem or question, assistance is available from the STARS Team.
+To obtain assistance a student simply needs to request help using the online request form on the STARS Web site, or visit the STARS Desk on the main floor of the EWFM Library.